 - Music 20A

-Courses for the music major may be substituted for the equivalent minor course (on left) if student has placed 49B or higher on the Music Placement Procedure.
+Courses for the music major may be substituted for the equivalent minor course (on left) if student has placed into 52A or higher on the Musicianship Placement Exam.

 |MUSIC MINOR COURSES||MUSIC MAJOR COURSE EQUIVALENT|